fahimtq1/iac_basics/README.md

 IaC stands for Infrastructure as Code and it refers to the management of software infrastructure with code rather than traditional manual processes.
 IaC uses files to codify and automate the configuration and provisioning of a machine.

-IaC is a a key component of the DevOps approach, because it helps streamline the communication channels between the development and operations teams.
+IaC is a key component of the DevOps approach, because it helps streamline the communication channels between the development and operations teams.
 The production environments, for both teams, are kept consistent; the automation process only works when the production environments of both teams are configured in the same manner.
 Moreover, IaC removes the need to individually maintain deployment environments, as configurations can be reproduced easily.

 ## Iac Tools